kemitchell/writing.kemitchell.com/_posts/2016-05-28-Annotations-in-Context.md

       Y

-        C [Alice: "Not enforceable, but..." in X]
+        C [Alice: "Not enforceable." in X]

       Z